 Couples can become so comfortable with each other, a bit like wearing a favourite pair of old slippers, but old slippers aren’t well known for their aphrodisiacal properties!
 The very craving for one another early in the relationship is what sparks sexual desire and behind this craving is a longing to fully know and be with the other person.
 Ironically, once this mission seems accomplished and there is no longer any mystery surrounding each other, desire can seem to disappear along with it.

 Of course, loss of sexual desire can be indicative of deeper relationship problems, but it doesn’t always mean that there is something hugely wrong in a relationship.
-Many things can affect sexual desire, such as stress, tiredness, illness, medication, drugs & alcohol, hormones and ageing.
+Many things can affect sexual desire, such as stress, tiredness, illness, medication (like the contraceptive pill), drugs and alcohol, hormones and ageing.
 It also differs from person to person and ebbs and flows throughout life.

 Although it is not always the case, it is often suggested that women find it more difficult to get in the mood for sex than men do.
 One reason for this is that men produce much more testosterone, giving them an additional urge to spontaneously want to have sex.
 If you and/or your partner have lost the urge to want to have sex, you might find that once you get started with some sexual activity with your partner and get into the foreplay, then your desire may start to develop from that point.
 But if you are waiting for the return of a powerful spontaneous desire before engaging in sex, you might be waiting forever.

 - Make the effort and do something fun together.
 Go out on a date or perhaps go on a weekend away from all the chores and routines in order to separate yourselves from the mundane every day, and tap into your playfulness.